 The are 9 ways to experience the magic of Uuru and one of the best ways is at sunset.
 As the sun slowly goes down the colours of the rock change and besides sunrise is the most spectacular time of the day.
-Head to one of the designated viewing areas, jump on a camel or sip on a few glasses of champagne with the folks from AAT Kings.
+Head to one of the designated viewing areas, jump on a camel or sip on a few glasses of champagne.

 18. Kata Tjuta, Northern Territory

 Kata Tjuta is only 50 kilometres up the road from Uluru, and whilst my sunset family photo doesn’t do it justice once again the changing of the colours in the rocks as the sun sinks down is a sight to see.
 You can also get an excellent sunset silhouette from in town at Yulara (main town of Uluru).

 19. Cable Beach, Broome, Western Australia

 Not only is Cable Beach one of my 38 favourite beaches in Australia, along with Darwin it’s my favourite place to enjoy a sunset beer.
 You can take it in several ways; sit out front of the surf club with a few beers on Friday & Saturday nights, have a sunset cocktail at Zanders, have dinner & drinks at the sunset bar & grill, or enjoy the famous sunset camel ride on the beach.